StarArawn/bevy_tiled/README.md

 Then, both chunks and objects will be inserted as children to this entity, which will be tagged with MapRoot.
 This API is likely to change, but we have an [example](/examples/parent_entity.rs) for how it currently works.
 ## Object Group Support

-Object Grous are now supported.
+Object Groups are now supported.
 They will be skipped if not visible.
 Individual objects that are invisible will be spawned with is_visible set to false.
 You may pass into the configuration object:

     debug_config: DebugConfig { enabled: true, material: None }